lucidrains/memorizing-transformers-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2203.08913">Memorizing Transformers</a> (ICLR 2022), attention net augmented with indexing and retrieval of memories using approximate nearest neighbors, in Pytorch

+This repository deviates from the paper slightly, using a hybrid attention across attention logits local and distant (knn).
+It also uses cosine similarity attention (with learned temperature) for the KNN attention layer.

 ## Install

 ```bash